debops/debops/docs/getting-started.rst

 ``[debops_rsnapshot]``
   Defines a group of hosts which will be configured as "clients".

-  These hosts will have ``rsnapshot`` installed and will connect to the configured "servers" at random times through the day, synchronize the specified files and rotate archived snapshots.
+  These hosts will have `:program:`rsnapshot` installed and will connect to the configured "servers" at random times through the day, synchronize the specified files and rotate archived snapshots.